holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/05_grok_lesson_7_1/lesson_plan.md

 ### Setup

-- Quiz ready to be published on schoology
+- Quiz ready to be published on Schoology

 ### Actual Lesson